Andrew-Hogan/easymunk/README.md

                                           type as the cost_function's return; in other words, a numeric value for pair score.
 * **optional** tuple \*args: Optional arguments passed to score_function, assignment_function, and profit_to_cost_function.
 * **optional** dict \*\*kwargs: Optional keyword arguments passed to score_function, assignment_function, and profit_to_cost_function.

+### Class Variables
+* Recommendations on using the provided EasyMunk class attributes to change different operations such as dict key names, first-attempt function syntax / syntax attempt order to be completed.

 ## Copyright